Our unique analysis of the bills Gejdenson sponsored and cosponsored provides insight into his position in the House of Representatives.

 - H.R.
 4697 (106th): International Anti-Corruption and Good Governance Act of 2000

 - H.R.
 4417 (106th): Satellite Exports With Security Act of 2000

 - H.R.
 4306 (106th): Commercial Competitiveness and Labor Rights in China Act of 2000

 - H.Con.Res.
 304 (106th): Expressing the condemnation of the continued egregious violations of human rights in ...

 View All » (including bills from previous years)

-From Jan 1981 to Dec 2000, Gejdenson missed 252 of 10,239 roll call votes, which is 2.5%.
-This is better than the median of 3.0% among the lifetime records of representatives serving in Dec 2000.
+From Jan 1981 to Dec 2000, Gejdenson missed 257 of 10,246 roll call votes, which is 2.5%.
+This is on par with the median of 3.0% among the lifetime records of representatives serving in Dec 2000.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - The House and Senate websites, for committee membership and voting records